kwk/docker-registry-frontend/develop/README.md

 # Setup development environment

-These sections show how you can get started to develop for the docker-registry-frontend on various platforms.
+These sections show how you can get started to develop for the docker-registry-frontend.

 ## Quick and dirty frontend development